 Prior to joining Lewis, Brisbois, Bisgaard & Smith, LLP, Mr. Formica represented insurers in primary and third party subrogation and insurance defense matters.
 He has represented Fortune 500 companies in a large array of product liability and general negligence cases involving automobiles, tires, industrial equipment, industrial lawn mowers, swimming pools, refrigerators, commercial freezers, premises liability, consumer class actions, general construction, roofing, plumbing and manufacturing.
 Mr. Formica is skilled in business litigation, having successfully defended actions involving multi-million dollar contract disputes.
 In addition, Mr. Formica has successfully defended professionals in malpractice and other tort claims.
-As a private practitioner, Mr. Formica has also litigated claims on behalf of international corporations involving trademark and copyright infringement and breach of contract matters.
 Mr. Formica is well versed in professional standards involving accident reconstruction, Federal Motor Carrier Safety Administration Guidelines, National Highway Traffic Safety Administration standards and the National Fire Protection Association’s 921 Guide for Fire and Explosion Investigations.

 District of Columbia Bar